CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/python_first_numba_accelerated_design.rst

 expected to remain in its original form.

 This freedom is permission, not a required style.
-A developer familiar with MC/DC and Numba may voluntarily use typed data, the packed representation, and compiler-compatible operations from the beginning.
-A nearly Numba-compatible prototype can substantially reduce later porting work without turning Python-first development into a compiler-first requirement.
+A developer familiar with MC/DC and Numba may voluntarily begin with simple numerical data and predictable operations that are already close to the compiled form.
+This can substantially reduce later porting work without turning Python-first development into a compiler-first requirement.
+Practical guidance is provided in :doc:`../extending/writing_numba_compatible_transport_code`.

 MC/DC Integration and Python Execution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Integration begins when the method adopts MC/DC's standard execution path.
-User-facing model objects are compiled into an ordered, simulation-owned model and then packed into numerical runtime state.
-Here, *model compilation* means discovering connected Python objects and assigning simulation-local integer IDs; it is distinct from Numba JIT compilation.
+MC/DC first gathers the complete user-defined model into a consistent snapshot for one simulation.
+This process is called *model compilation* and is distinct from Numba JIT compilation.
+See :doc:`simulation_compilation` for model ownership, discovery, and finalization.

-The packed runtime has two main parts: a structured ``simulation`` record for fixed-layout state and a flat ``data`` array for variable-length values.
-MC/DC Python mode runs the integrated transport functions against this representation with JIT compilation disabled.
-It therefore provides ordinary Python tracebacks while exercising the same data flow and function interfaces used by the accelerated backends.
+MC/DC then converts that snapshot into compact numerical execution data shared by all backends.
+Python mode runs the integrated transport functions against this data with JIT compilation disabled, providing ordinary Python tracebacks while exercising the same data flow used by acceleration.
+The conversion is described in :doc:`runtime_data_layout`.

 Numba-CPU Compilation
 ^^^^^^^^^^^^^^^^^^^^^